To dispose of radioactive waste, contact the Radiation Safety Officer or designee.

 No Mixed Waste!

 University of New Hampshire policy states that users of radioactive material must not generate mixed waste as a result of laboratory practices.
 Mixed waste is defined as long lived (greater than 90 day half- life) radioisotopes mixed with RCRA defined hazardous waste.
-The Radiation Safety Committee will work with you on alternate radioactive tehniques (contact the Radiation Safety Officer, Michele Arista at email@example.com or 2-3607).
+The Radiation Safety Committee will work with you on alternate radioactive tehniques (contact the Radiation Safety Officer at firstname.lastname@example.org or 2-4041).

 - Mixed waste is extremely expensive to dispose of and UNH does not have a budget for mixed waste.